mjordan/larkm/README.md

 * Python 3.7+
 * [FastAPI](https://fastapi.tiangolo.com/)
-* [Uvicorn](https://www.uvicorn.org/) for demo/testing, or some other ASGI web server for production uses.
+* [Uvicorn](https://www.uvicorn.org/) for demo/testing, or some other ASGI web server for production uses
+* [Whoosh](https://pypi.org/project/Whoosh/) for fulltext indexing of metadata
 * sqlite3 (installed by default with Python)
 * To have your ARKs resolve from [N2T](http://n2t.net/), you will to register a NAAN (Name Assigning Authority Number) using [this form](https://goo.gl/forms/bmckLSPpbzpZ5dix1).